Melansia/pass_manager_csProject/readme.md

 ## Functionality

-* Register a unique Profile and use the Login and Password in order to save password and then retrieve them back
+* Register a unique Profile and use of the Login and Password in order to get access to main menu
-* Play with colorful icons in the default mode
+* Use unique Login and Password in order to encrypt and save passwords in the created Profile and then retrieve them back when needed

 The following **required** functionality is completed:

 * [X] When the app starts, a staring menu is prompted with the options to "Register", "Login" or "Quit" the app
-* [X] Possibility to register a new Profile with a "Login" and "Password"
+* [X] Possibility to register a new Profile with a unique login and password
 * [X] Possibility to login into an existing previously created profile using the Profile login and password
-* [X] When registering a new Profile, each Profile is getting a unique symmetric encryption key that will be used for coding the passwords provided
+* [X] When registering a new Profile, each Profile is getting a unique symmetric encryption key that will be used for encrypting the passwords provided
 * [X] A CLI menu for an easier navigation through the app

 The following **extensions** are implemented:

 * [ ]
 * [ ]

 ## Video Walk-through